A road through semi-rural Northern Chester County, PA leads to the Old Lincoln School (1867) and its 3000 square foot barn-like addition (1998).

 You can sit here “in the woods” in all weather, in all seasons—snow and summer thunder storms.
 There might be a rainbow on a July afternoon.

 The king size bed is in the center of the room with built in-cabinets and shelving behind it.

 The master bath includes a double sink and vanity, a walk-in dual shower, and a large soaking tub.
 There is a bidet.
 There is a bay window that catches the winter morning sun for a stainless steel, pebble-filled plant bed.
 Mirrors bring the outdoors into the bathroom.
 In winter mornings the low sun rise lights the bathroom floor.

 There is a third suite upstairs: a guest room for twin beds and a large storage space with ‘infinite’ built in shelving.
-It has its own electric heat and air conditioning unit.
+There are separate electric heat and air conditioning units.